10 Steps to Plan an Antarctic Expedition

 Depending on what area of Antarctica you are visiting, how long your trip is, what is included, and what ship and company you choose, voyages can start around US$3,000 per person and run up to US$30,000+, plus flights to South America.

-When you start to plan, make sure you know your costs, what is and isn’t included, as well as any extras you might want to add, such as adventure activities.
+When you start to plan, make sure you know your costs, what is and isn’t included, and any extras you might want to add, such as adventure activities.
 When budgeting, reflect on the value of each option, not just the price you are paying.

 Step 4: Should you fly or cruise to Antarctica?